-The SafeCert Level 3 Award in Emergency Paediatric First Aid is Accredited by SafeCert.
-The minimum learning hours are 6 hours.
+The SafeCert Level 3 Award in Paediatric First Aid which is Accredited by SafeCert Awards.
+The minimum learning hours are a minimum of 12 hours.
 Candidates are encouraged to do self-directed study.
 The minimum learning hours includes the assessment, which is classroom based.
-The learning and assessment, can be split over sessions of a minimum of 2 hours.
+The learning and assessment, can be split over 2 days or sessions that are each a minimum of 2 hours.
+The SafeCert Level 3 Award in Paediatric First Aid, must be completed in a maximum period of 6 weeks.